SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) -  a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
 * [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micro-services based sample app illustrating inter-operability between Java and .NET based micro-services running on Cloud Foundry, and secured with OAuth2 Security Services and using Spring Cloud Services.

- The source code for this client can be found [here](https://github.com/SteeltoeOSS/Discovery).
+ The source code for discovery can be found [here](https://github.com/SteeltoeOSS/Discovery).

 ## 1.1 Quick Start